Aurora (aircraft)

-Aurora was a rumored mid-1980s American reconnaissance aircraft.
+Aurora is a rumored mid-1980s American reconnaissance aircraft.
 There is no substantial evidence that it was ever built or flown and it has been termed a myth.

 The U.S. government has consistently denied such an aircraft was ever built.
 Aviation and space reference site Aerospaceweb.org concluded, "The evidence supporting the Aurora is circumstantial or pure conjecture, there is little reason to contradict the government's position."

 Former Skunk Works director Ben Rich confirmed that "Aurora" was simply a myth in Skunk Works (1994), a book detailing his days as the director.
 Rich wrote that a colonel working in the Pentagon arbitrarily assigned the name "Aurora" to the funding for the B-2 bomber design competition and somehow the name was leaked to the media.

 In 2006, veteran black project watcher and aviation writer Bill Sweetman said, "Does Aurora exist?
 Years of pursuit have led me to believe that, yes, Aurora is most likely in active development, spurred on by recent advances that have allowed technology to catch up with the ambition that launched the program a generation ago."

 Background

-The Aurora legend started in March 1990, when Aviation Week & Space Technology magazine broke the news that the term "Aurora" had been inadvertently included in the 1985 U.S. budget, as an allocation of $455 million for "black aircraft production" in FY 1987.
+The Aurora legend started in 1985, when the Los Angeles Times and later Aviation Week & Space Technology magazine broke the news that the term "Aurora" had been inadvertently included in the 1985 U.S. budget, as a requested allocation of $2.3 billion for "black aircraft production" in FY 1987.
 According to Aviation Week, Project Aurora referred to a group of exotic aircraft, and not to one particular airframe.
-Funding of the project allegedly reached $2.3 billion in fiscal 1987, according to a 1986 procurement document obtained by Aviation Week.
-In the 1994 book Skunk Works, Ben Rich, the former head of Lockheed's Skunk Works division, wrote that the Aurora was the budgetary code name for the stealth bomber fly-off that resulted in the B-2 Spirit.
+In the 1994 book Skunk Works, Ben Rich, the former head of Lockheed's Skunk Works division, wrote that the Aurora was the budgetary code name for a component of the B-2 Spirit.